-To use transactional emails you must be on a monthly billing plan with Campaign Monitor.
-You will also need to set up email authentication for your Campaign Monitor account.
-Triggering smart transactional emails requires knowledge of Salesforce process builder or flows.
+1. Be on our Enterprise plan.
+2. Be onn a monthly billing plan with Campaign Monitor.
+3. Have set up email authentication for your Campaign Monitor account.

 Campaign Monitor templates can be both HTML and text based.
 If you are changing variables on the HTML template you might also need to manually update the text version to ensure they are aligned.

 Once your templates are synced with Salesforce they will appear on the CM Transactional tab.
 To set up a new mapping simply click the view link next to the template you want to work with.

 In the middle of the screen you will see an Email Mappings section.
 Click New Mapping.